mural/android-thefork-challenge-50/README.md

 You should point out the good things and the issues you found (at least 3 of each).

 **Good things :**
-- ...
+- Modularized app. with no dependencies between features
+- Coroutines to control Main and Background threads
-- ...
+- API with Retrofit
-- ...
+- MVP pattern applied

 **Issues :**
-- ...
-- ...
-- ...
-- ...
-- ...
+- No interface for the View on the Presenter
+- No dependency injection, all components are created on the actual classes, that increases the coupling
+- Presenter it's not saving the current state nor it's android lifecycle aware, so that can lead to leaked resources, also there is no process cancellation.
+- Direct access to API in the Presenter, no extra repository layer to enhance decoupling
+- View controlling the navigation and using reflection

 ### 2nd - Unit tests:

 He never did any test, and he’s stuck with his `SearchPresenter`.
 Help him improve that class so that it’s testable and write the tests for him.
 NB : Do not migrate this SearchPresenter to any other pattern (MVVM, etc), just make it testable and test it

+> Mainly I introduce dependency injection to avoid the initialization on the code, so that's is delegated and can be injected with mocks for testing.
+The Presenter is inheriting jetpack ViewModel now but that doesn't change the MVP pattern (the name is a bit misleading), the ViewModel class is just is to store and manage UI-related data in a lifecycle conscious way (as Android docs says :) )

 ### 3rd - New activity implementation:

 Now, you must help him finish the app by
 - coding the `UserActivity.kt`
 - plugging it to the `SearchActivity.kt` (you can use his navigation function`navigateToUser`).
 Don't hesitate to apply the advices you gave him in question #1